Crisis communication: Crisis response strategy

 Both situational crisis communication theory and image repair theory assume organizations should protect their reputation and image through appropriate responses to the crisis.
-Therefore, how to draft effective message to defend the crisis becomes the focal point of crisis communication research.
-Image repair theory provides series of options that organizations usually adopt including denial, evade responsibility, reduce offensiveness, corrective action, and mortification.
+As a result, crisis communication research often focuses on how organization craft effective response messages.
+Image repair theory identifies several response strategies commonly used by organizations, including denial, evasion of responsibility, reduction of offensiveness, corrective action, and mortification.
 Specifically, denial strategy contains two sub-strategies, simple denial and shift blame.
 Evade responsibility strategy includes provocation, defeasibility, accident, good intention.
 Reduce offensiveness strategy garners bolstering, minimization, differentiation, transcendence, attack accuser, and compensation.

 SCCT also offers a handful of strategies: denial, scapegoat, attack the accuser, excuse, justification, ingratiation, concern, compassion, regret, apology.
-Coombs argues different strategy should be adopted according different situations.
+According to Combs, the effectiveness of a response strategy depends on the nature of the crisis and the degree of responsibility attributed to the organization.

 The article "Crisis response and crisis timing strategies, two sides of the same coin" by Claeys and Cauberghe discusses crisis management strategies and the importance of timing in responding to crises.
 Crisis response and crisis timing strategies are two sides of the same coin and should be considered together when developing crisis management plans.

 Different crisis response strategies include denial, diminish, rebuild, and reinforce.
-The importance of crisis timing strategies, such as pre-crisis preparation, crisis identification, crisis assessment, and crisis communication.
+Crisis timing strategies include pre-crisis preparation, crisis identification, assessment, and communication.
 Timing is critical in crisis management, as delays or inappropriate responses can worsen the crisis.
 The relationship between crisis response and crisis timing strategies, arguing that these two strategies should be integrated and not treated as separate entities.
 An effective crisis management plan should consider both strategies and use them in a coordinated and complementary way.
 Practical recommendations for crisis managers. creating a crisis management plan that integrates both response and timing strategies, conducting regular crisis simulations and rehearsals, and communicating with stakeholders throughout the crisis management process.

-Cross-Cultural Dimensions of Crisis Communication

-Effective crisis communication is strongly influenced by cultural norms, values, and communication styles.
-Understanding cross-cultural communication is essential for organizations operating across different societies and for public health agencies in global crises.

-Cultural values such as power distance, individualism and collectivism, and uncertainty avoidance shape how people perceive risk and how they expect crisis information to be delivered.
-For example, in a high power-distance culture, people may expect instructions only from top government officials, whereas in a low power-distance culture, messages from local or community leaders may be more trusted and effective.

-Crisis communication must employ language, symbols, and channels that resonate locally.
-If messages come across as disconnected from cultural norms-such as relying solely on formal, top-down directives in communities expecting participatory dialogue- stakeholders may distrust or ignore them.

-Empirical studies show that multilingual communication strategies and collaboration with Measurement and Evaluation of Crisis Communication Effectiveness community intermediaries can improve message clarity and uptake during crises.
-For example, communities communicating in several local languages during disaster response have reported greater reach and better public compliance.